Manufactured housing: Construction process

 A manufactured home is built entirely inside a huge, climate-controlled factory by a team of craftsmen.
 The first step in the process is the flooring, which is built in sections, each attached to a permanent chassis with its own wheels and secured for transport upon the home's completion.
 Depending on the size of the house and the floorplan's layout, there may be two, three or even four sections.
 The flooring sections have heating, electrical and plumbing connections pre-installed before they are finished with laminate, tile or hardwood.
 Next, the walls are constructed on a flat level surface with insulation and interior Sheetrock before being lifted by crane into position and secured to the floor sections.
 The interior ceilings and roof struts are next, vapor sealed and secured to each section's wall frame before being shingled.
 Then, the exterior siding is added, along with the installation of doors and windows.
 Finally, interior finishing, such as sealing the drywall, is completed, along with fixture installation and finishing the electrical and plumbing connections.
 The exposed portions of each section, where they will eventually be joined together, are wrapped in plastic to protect them for transport.

 With all the building site prep work completed, the building will be delivered by trucks towing the individual sections on their permanent chassis.
 The sections will be joined together securely, and all final plumbing and electrical connections are made before a decorative skirt or facade is applied to the bottom exterior of the house, hiding the chassis and finishing off the look of the home.

-Inside, paint and carpet are finished to design specifications, then the home is cleaned thoroughly.